 - review of its duties (see pp. 1 and 2 of the Work Plan, Appendix A); - review of a study assigned to the Committee by the Legislative Council.
-That study, SJR 17, is the subject of its own report entitled: "Tweaking Workers' Compensation Statutes: Seeking Simplicity and Compliance With Court Decisions". - discussion of a staff-prepared list of potential meeting topics (see Appendix B), after which the Committee decided to combine topics for upcoming meetings; and - finally, discussion of a work plan, which included review of agencies assigned to the Committee,1 topics of interest to legislators, rule review, and a proposed schedule of meetings.
+That study, SJR 17, is the subject of its own report entitled: "Delving into Workers' Compensation and Occupational Disease: Seeking to Make the Complex More Easily Understood". - discussion of a staff-prepared list of potential meeting topics (see Appendix B), after which the Committee decided to combine topics for future meetings; and - discussion of a work plan, which included review of agencies assigned to the Committee,1 topics of interest to legislators, rule review, and a proposed schedule of meetings.
 (See a copy of the Work Plan in Appendix A.)